eip: 7847

 Backwards Compatibility

 This is an additive standard on top of ERC-721 and ERC-1155.
-Existing NFTs remain compatible; clients or platforms that understand this standard can interpret these tokens as social posts.
+Existing NFTs remain compatible; clients or platforms that understand this standard can interpret these tokens as social posts as well as traditional NFTs.

 Security Considerations